Contact WorkSafe

 Work materials should be laid out to minimise twisting, bending, stretching, reaching or carrying when handling sheets of metal - a fork lift or pallet lifter should be used to position sheets of metal at waist height next to the guillotine?

-Caution should be exercised when guillotines used for cutting objects too small to be handled safely - a prominent notice warning against this should be fixed to the machine and clear instructions provided.
+Caution should be exercised to ensure guillotines are not used for cutting objects too small to be handled safely - a prominent notice warning against this should be fixed to the machine and clear instructions provided.

 Gloves should be provided and worn for jobs that involve handling metal with sharp edges.